-The Board of Directors has established a Nominating and Corporate Governance Committee currently consisting of Herbert J. Conrad, Chair, Karen L. Shoos and Richard van den Broek.
+The Board of Directors has established a Nominating and Corporate Governance Committee currently consisting of Karen L. Shoos, Chair, Herbert J. Conrad and Larry Ellberger.
 The primary function of the Nominating and Corporate Governance Committee is to assist the Board in reviewing, investigating and addressing issues regarding Board composition, policy and structure; membership on Board committees; and other matters regarding our governance.
 Each member of the Nominating and Corporate Governance Committee is "independent" as that term is defined in the rules of the SEC and the applicable NASDAQ listing standards.
-The Nominating and Corporate Governance Committee met five times during 2014.
-Our Board has adopted a Nominating and Corporate Governance Charter, which is available for viewing at www.celldex.com.
+The Nominating and Corporate Governance Committee met five times during 2016.
+Our Board has adopted a Nominating and Corporate Governance Committee Charter, which is available for viewing at www.celldex.com.